rubencaro/populator/README.md

 worker(Task, [Populator.Looper,:run,[args]])
 ```

+State can be accessed using an `Agent` registered as `:my_looper_agent`
+(actually `"#{args[:name]}_agent"`).

+This can be useful if you need to change any of the given arguments after
+the loop is started.
+Any changes over that state are used in the next
+iteration of the loooper.
+Agent updates are atomic, so any update you will
+be fully applied, or no applied at all (i.e. will be applied from the next
+iteration on).

 ## `Populator.Receiver`

 Another way to use `Populator` is by starting a receiver process and then sending it a `:populate` message whenever we want it to adapt our supervisor.
 We can use `Populator.Receiver.run/1` like this: